 On the iDirect HMO plans, Independent Health lists:

-- Professional services of licensed mental health and substance abuse practitioners, including psychiatrists, psychologists, clinical social workers, licensed professional marriage and family therapists
+- Professional services of licensed mental health and substance use practitioners, including psychiatrists, psychologists, clinical social workers, licensed professional marriage and family therapists

 - Diagnostic evaluation